djangocon/2019.djangocon.eu/hugo_site/content/cfp.md

 date: 2018-12-16T18:48:39+01:00
 draft: false
 type: "single"
-description: "Our Call for Participation is now open -- please feel invited and invite others."
+description: "Our Call for Participation is now open: Please feel invited and invite others."
 ---

 # Call for Participation